kuraise/Rose-Library/README.md

 ```

 ### About
-Rose Library is a ui library coded by [kura](https://github.com/kuraise) and has many features that no other UI Library has.
+Rose Library is a UI library coded by [kura](https://github.com/kuraise) and has many features that no other UI Library has.

 ### Features
 #### 1. Load Color Settings From Http